epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-10-19-lxqt-windowish-looks.markdown

 tags: [screenshot, lxqt]
 author: epsi
 excerpt:
+  This is not a prank.
+  You can have this Windowish looks with Arch LXQT.
+  And be happy with it.
 ---

 This is not a prank.
 You can have this Windowish looks with Arch LXQT.
+And be happy with it.

 'qterminal', is my new comfort in the shell.